 A number of different lode structures were identified by TGM geologists in the Tuvatu resource area, and zones of veining which comprise the lodes may be up to 5 m wide.
-The main lode structures identified by TGM comprise 10 lodes in the Upper Ridges area, 2 lodes in the Murau area, 3 lodes in the West (Plant Site) area, 2 lodes in the Tuvatu area and 3 lodes in the SKL area.
-Lodes were re-interpreted by Lion One geologists following infill and resource extension drilling.
+The main lode structures identified by TGM are shown in Figure 9 and comprise 10 lodes in the Upper Ridges area, 2 lodes in the Murau area, 3 lodes in the West (Plant Site) area, 2 lodes in the Tuvatu area and 3 lodes in the SKL area.
+Lodes were reinterpreted by Lion One geologists following infill and resource extension drilling (Figure 10).

 In addition a number of other lodes have been identified in the local area but remain untested.
 The grades of individual lodes vary considerably due to the "spotty" nature of the gold and the variability in width of the host structures.
-Average grades for the lodes range from 2.0 g/t to 10.0 g/t Au.
+Average grades for the lodes range from 2.0 g/t to 10.0 g/t.
 Gold mineralization tends to be quite coarse and visible gold is often observed in mineralized sections of core.